khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 **Layer:** Info/01 md <br>
 **Result:** Badge/Variants/Info/01 md

 Buttons are an example of something more complex, not because of the component, but because of the amount of variants.
-Given that it *may* be ideal to link to one design specs page, we could have something like this:
+Since we prefer to link to one design spec frame, we could have something like this:

 **Page:** Buttons <br>
 **Frame:** Variants <br>